Activity: Colouring in – plant appreciation day

 Radio clips: Interview with a Tree

-Listen to these fun radio clips as kids interview a variety of trees on curriculum related topics in the 2020 Arbor Day Interview with a Tree Competition.
+Listen to these fun radio clips as kids interview a variety of trees on curriculum related topics in the 2020 and 2022 Arbor Day Interview with a Tree Competition.
 There are so many interesting things to learn about trees.
 Give it a try!

 Western Cape Biodiversity Spatial Plan Handbook

 The Western Cape is the country’s leading exporter of agricultural commodities, is a province of outstanding natural beauty and a preferred destination for tourists and permanent residents alike.
 Towards ensuring the wise management of biodiversity priority areas and sustainable development within a growing economy, the Western Cape Nature Conservation Board (CapeNature) has developed a province-wide Western Cape Biodiversity Spatial Plan.